MicrosoftDocs/dataexplorer-docs/data-explorer/tools-integrations-overview.md

 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis of large volumes of data streaming from applications, websites, IoT devices, and more.
 Azure Data Explorer collects, stores, and analyzes diverse data to improve products, enhance customer experiences, monitor devices, and boost operations.

 Azure Data Explorer offers different tools and integrations to do data ingestion, queries, visualization, orchestration and more.
-In addition to its native services, Azure Data Explorer allows users to easily integrate with various products and platforms, enable a variety of customer use cases, optimize the business process by streamlining workflows, and reducing costs.
-This allows you to make better decisions with richer insights into their integrated business.
+In addition to its native services, Azure Data Explorer allows users to integrate easily with various products and platforms, enable various customer use cases, optimize the business process by streamlining workflows, and reducing costs.

-The following sections supply you with a list of Azure Data Explorer tools, connectors and integrations with links to relevant documents for additional information.
+This article supplies you with a list of Azure Data Explorer tools, connectors, and integrations with links to relevant documents for additional information.

 ## Data ingestion